-When thinking about how to shingle a roof, I can tell you there are many nails involved!
-The prospect of hand nailing more than 2000 nails is extreme, and that's where an air gun can come in handy.
+When thinking about how to shingle a roof, I can tell you many nails are involved!
+The prospect of hand-nailing more than 2000 nails is extreme, and that's where an air gun can come in handy.
 However, both methods have advantages and disadvantages.

 The main difference between the two methods is the accuracy and precision of hand nailing.
 The placement of nails is important because of the limited area they go on a shingle.

 The head of the nail stops flush with the top of the shingles, and it is necessary to maintain the nail line.

 The air compressor for the nail gun has to be at good pressure to drive the nails in correctly.
 Hand nailing offers more precision but requires more time and energy.

 To shingle a roof safely, you must adhere to a few precautions.

 |✅ Make sure it is properly installed.
 It should be tall enough to reach the roof and strong enough to support a significant weight in the middle without collapsing.|